Loading…

 Jörg Pareigis

-Open education advocate and Head of the Centre for Teaching and Learning at Karlstad University, Sweden.
+Director of Library including the Centre for Teaching and Learning at Karlstad University, Sweden.
+Open education advocate and co-organizer of Open Networked Learning www.opennetworkedlearning.se.

 P4 BCBE, Glenelg St & Merivale St, South Brisbane QLD 4101, Australia